trixirt/gromacs/docs/user-guide/opencl.md

    compiler options.

    GMX_OCL_FORCE_CPU: Force the selection of a CPU device instead of a GPU.
    This exists only for debugging purposes.
-Do not expect Gromacs to function properly with this option on, it is solely for the simplicity of stepping in a kernel and see what is happening.
+Do not expect GROMACS to function properly with this option on, it is solely for the simplicity of stepping in a kernel and see what is happening.